A New Mind / A Darker Age

 Book

-Near-future moral-tech fiction package focused on personhood, civic fear, and nonviolent resistance under pressure.
+Near-future moral-tech fiction about personhood, fear, and nonviolent resistance.

-• Audience lane: speculative literary fiction + political drama readers
+• Lane: speculative literary fiction with political drama energy

 Screen Package